Rhodesia in Brief

 The next generation, if they are taught anything at all about Rhodesia, are taught that it was an evil racist country despite the fact that the independence constitution promulgated in 1965 by its World War II RAF fighter pilot hero, Prime Minister Ian Smith, preserved Rhodesia’s equal and non racial voting system for parliamentary elections.
 Most of our police and armed forces were in fact Africans but Rhodesia lost and so the history of Rhodesia is taught from the viewpoint of the winners: Mugabe and his thugs.
 This site aims, in its small way, to try and redress the balance by showing that Rhodesia was in reality a good country.
 Even President Julius Nyerere of Tanzania, who had hardly shone in leading his own country, told Mugabe in 1980: “You have inherited the jewel of Africa.”

 This site was started in 2011, and much has been added in the years since, but there is still much more to come so revisit when you have time!

-Various articles, pictures, maps, recordings and ephemera dating back to the 1890s (nearly all from my own personal archive including a large number of maps acquired before I left) seek to portray the Real Rhodesia; the Jewel of Africa.
+Various articles, pictures, maps, recordings and ephemera dating back to the 1890s (the bulk being from my own personal archive including a large number of maps acquired before I left) seek to portray the Real Rhodesia; the Jewel of Africa.

 Those of us who have first hand experience and personal memories of Rhodesia are now generally aged over 50 and within a few decades, sorry to say, we will all be gone!
 I have arranged for my children to keep this site on line for at least a few decades after that so there will be an accessible record for the next generation.

 The country called Rhodesia existed for 90 years and much was achieved during this time – and not just in the last few years.
 To future generations the 1960s and 70s will be just as much history as the 1890s or 1930s.
 For this reason this site seeks to present aspects of Rhodesia from the whole of her life.